ofnote/lightex/README.md

 ### Yet Another Experiment Framework

 Systematic experimentation tools are essential for a data scientist.
-Unfortunately, many existing tools (`kubeflow`, `mlflow`, `polyaxon`) are too monolithic, kubernetes-first, cloud-first, target very diverse audiences and hence spread too thin, and yet lack important dev-friendly features. `sacred` 's design is' tightly coupled and requires several `sacred`-specific changes to your main code (plan to add `sacred`logger as backend).
+Unfortunately, many existing tools (`kubeflow`, `mlflow`, `polyaxon`) are too monolithic, kubernetes-first, cloud-first, target very diverse audiences and hence spread too thin, and yet lack important dev-friendly features. `sacred` 's design is' tightly coupled and requires several `sacred`-specific changes to your main code.
 Other tools cater only to a specific task , e.g., `tensorboard` only handles log recording and visualization.
 Also, contrasting different experiment frameworks is hard: there is no standardized expt-management architecture for machine learning and most open-source frameworks are undergoing a process of adhoc requirements discovery.